Penguin-Spy/skins-factored/readme.md

 This library was written to be compatible with almost all mods that edit the default character prototype.
 It is explicitly compatible with Jetpacks & Space Exploration.

 # Usage
-This information is only for developers wanting to use this library! (add a link to where players should find mods that use this mod)
+This information is only for developers wanting to use this library!
+See the [mod portal](https://mods.factorio.com/mod/skins-factored) for information for players.

 Adding support for this mod is simple, and can be done without losing support for other character-selecting mods.